 Fear not!
 I’d like to help you get your maternity, nursing, postpartum and pre-pregnancy clothes in order with just 5 simple tips for organizing a postpartum closet!

 After all, when you’re in the childbearing season of life, changes are expected.
 So you should expect to have a closet that works for you, not against you!

 Organizing a Postpartum Closet: 2 Challenges + 2 Goals

 When I first set out to organize my postpartum closet, I faced 2 challenges.
-Ironically, they are the 2 main pieces of typical closet organization advice!
+Maybe you’re facing these same challenges.
+Which is why I wanted to share my experience.
+Ironically, the 2 main challenges are also the 2 main pieces of typical closet organization advice!

 1| I need to keep things I haven’t worn in over a year.